Alfred-Kobby/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 14-model_city_fetch_by_state.py file: displays cities fetched by state id using ORM

-relationship_city.py file: improved model of city model
+relationship_city.py file: improved model of city model using ORM

-relationship_state.py file: improved model of state model
+relationship_state.py file: improved model of state model using ORM

-100-relationship_states_cities.py file: creates states with city
+100-relationship_states_cities.py file: creates states with city using ORM

-101-relationship_states_cities_list.py file: list all states objects and their corresponding cities
+101-relationship_states_cities_list.py file: list all states objects and their corresponding cities using ORM

+102-relationship_cities_states_list.py file: list all the cities in the database using ORM